Home — Modular ADU vs. Block-Built

 Modular tiny homes in Florida

 Modular ADUs are another type of prefabricated housing.
 In this method, sections of the unit are built in a factory under controlled conditions and shipped to the property for assembly.
-Because site preparation and module construction can occur in parallel, modular projects are often faster than traditional stick-built construction.
+Because site preparation and module construction can occur in parallel, modular projects are often faster than traditional block-built construction.

 Manufactured vs Modular Tiny Homes: What’s the Difference?